 For these new facts to be displayed, history must be turned on by specifying Fact History Size and Fact History Time from the properties screen of the selected sensor.
-(Refer to section 4.7.2, Configuring Policies, Fact Options tab, for information on specifying these parameters.)
+(Refer to Configuring Policies, Fact Options tab, for information on specifying these parameters.)